AshnahKhalidKhan/Poetry-Makes-Nothing-Happen/README.md

 - The Tyger
 - Mazameen e Saleem Ahmed
 - Rumi: The King & The Lost Falcon
+- Andha Kabaari
+- Tasawwuf Kya Hai
+- Jalal-e-Gota
+- Nayay Kapray Pehen Kar Jaun Kahaan Aur Baal Banaon Kis Kay Liyay
+- I Dwell In Possibility
+- Tell all the truth, but tell it slant
+- The Interpretation of Dreams
+- Spicer's Instant Poetry
+- A Thing Of Beauty Is a Joy

 # Movie List:
 - The Day The Earth Stood Still